shalafinesa/AWS_grocery/README.md

     cd ../frontend

-Create the `.env` File for the Frontend:
+Create the `.env` File for the Frontend.
+Use same commands for creating and editing .env files as [above]((#create-an-env-file-for-the-backend))

-- Create a `.env` file in the frontend directory:
-- On Windows:
-  - Use ni to create the `.env` file and notepad to fill the .env:

-        ni .env -Force
-        notepad .env

-- On Linux/macOS:

-  - Use nano to create the `.env` file:

-        nano .env

-- Example content for the .env file:
+- Set a port for your backend server inside the .env file:

       REACT_APP_BACKEND_SERVER=http://localhost:5000